plutomi/plutomi/README.md

 - `yarn deploy:dev/stage/prod` - Deploy to the specified environment

+- `yarn loadtest` - Runs a load test against the API, see `loadtest.yml` for more info.
+This is just for simple auto scaling tests.

 ## Language, Tooling, & Infrastructure

 > Make sure to open the `plutomi.code-workspace` file to get the best dev experience with linters and such